PIANIKSTA86/sm2_dev/replit.md

 - **Environment Variables**: Configuration via environment variables for security

 ## Database Configuration
-- **SQLite**: Primary database for development with multi-threading support
+- **PostgreSQL**: Primary database for production and development
-- **Database Location**: Local instance folder for data persistence
+- **Colombian Localization**: Complete database with 1,118 cities covering all 33 departments of Colombia
+- **Geographic Data**: All municipalities including Antioquia (125), Boyacá (122), Cundinamarca (116), Santander (87), Nariño (64), and all other departments
+- **Accounting Tables**: Full chart of accounts and accounting periods for double-entry bookkeeping
-- **Connection Settings**: Optimized for concurrent access with check_same_thread disabled
+- **Connection Settings**: Optimized for concurrent access with PostgreSQL connection pooling

 ## Optional Integrations
 - **Barcode Scanners**: Support for USB HID and camera-based barcode scanning